Skip to main content

 • Unforeseen issues: Hidden problems may not be discovered until the mechanic starts to work on the car.
 These added repairs will increase the time needed in the shop.

-• High demand: If the auto shop is busy and has a lack of appointments, you may be waiting longer.
+• High demand: If the auto shop is busy and has few appointments available, you may wait longer.

 • Complex repairs: Working on the engine or transmission can take longer than performing a simple brake job.
 Additionally, some systems are harder to diagnose.
 For example, it can take several hours for a mechanic to track down a short in the electrical system.